Reds vs. Giants Player Props Betting Odds

 Friedl Stats

-- Friedl enters this game looking to extend his two-game hit streak.
-In his last five games he is hitting .238 with a triple, a walk and an RBI.
+- Friedl enters this game looking to extend his three-game hit streak.
+In his last five games he is hitting .150 with two walks and an RBI.

 Friedl Recent Games